 Our development activities involve inherent risks.
 These risks include, among others, dependence on our collaboration partners, key personnel and determination of patentability and protection of our products and processes.
-In addition, we have drug candidates that have not yet obtained approval from the U. S. Food and Drug Administration, or FDA.
-Successful future operations depend on our ability to obtain approval for and commercialize these products.
+In addition, we have drug candidates that have not yet obtained U.S. Food and Drug Administration, or FDA, approval.
+Profitable future operations depend on our ability to obtain approval for and commercialize these products.

 We have prepared the accompanying unaudited condensed financial statements of Pain Therapeutics, Inc. in accordance with generally accepted accounting principles for interim financial information and pursuant to the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, the financial statements do not include all of the information and footnotes required by generally accepted accounting principles for complete financial statements.
 In our opinion, all adjustments, consisting of normal recurring adjustments, considered necessary for a fair presentation have been included.
-Operating results for the three and nine month periods ended September 30, 2006 are not necessarily indicative of the results that may be expected for any other interim period or for the year ending December 31, 2006.
+Operating results for the three month period ended March 31, 2007 are not necessarily indicative of the results that may be expected for any other interim period or for the year ending December 31, 2007.

 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires that management make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amount of revenue earned and expenses incurred during the reporting period.
-Actual results could differ from those estimates
+Actual results could differ from those estimates.